hefeicoder/golang_gcp_bootstrap/DEPLOYMENT.md

 gcloud services enable dns.googleapis.com
 # Note: cloudbuild.googleapis.com is NOT needed - we use local builds
 ```

+**Authentication Process:**
+- Follow the URL provided in the terminal to complete authentication
+- Make sure to consent to all required scopes when prompted
+- This method works reliably in all environments

 ### 4. Deploy Infrastructure